The history of the charts is littered with records that are just awful, but who bought them?

 On the strength of these awful records Paul Nicholas received the Granada TV Order of the Poisoned Chalice.
 His own Muriel Young– produced tea time pop show!
 (See Bowie: The First Time).
 Running for only one series it featured a few decent guests such as Wings, Jimmy Cliff, Thin Lizzy and Darts but it was never going to launch him to pop superstardom and he eventually returned to the more familiar waters of West End musicals and TV sitcoms.
 Everyone of a certain age remembers Just Good Friends although, like me, they may not have watched it.
 But what about Two Up, Two Down from 1976?
 Starring Nicholas and his TV wife the (very) unlikely Su Pollard (Su Pollard?!), it ran for only one series.

 In his defence, this record was probably the aesthetic nadir of a long, particularly prolific and successful career and he is still performing.
 But I prefer to remember him from this time as nasty Cousin Kevin.

 He was so much more likeable.

 The Carnival Is Over by The Seekers (1965 No. 3)

 I really couldn’t stand The Seekers.
-Even now when I see them they make me feel irritable.
-To be honest I could have chosen pretty much either of their 8 top twenty hits between 1965 and 1967 but I picked this one mainly because it’s so DULL and it’s got a NICE melody and it sounds exactly like all their other hits and it’s a complete dirge!
+Even now when I see them they make me feel nauseous.
+To be honest I could have chosen pretty much either of their 8 top twenty hits between 1965 and 1967 but I picked this one mainly because it’s so DULL and it’s got a NICE melody, it sounds exactly like all their other hits and it’s a complete DIRGE!
 That should be enough to be getting on with.